-Silvia is our expert in travel to Veliko Tarnovo, and knows the country intimately after living there.
-Her knowledge of the country is invaluable when planning a trip to Bulgaria.
-Silvia can maximize your time and plan the best methods of travel within the country.
+Silvia and Ashleigh are our experts in travel to Veliko Tarnovo, and Silvia knows the country intimately after living in Bulgaria.
+Her knowledge is invaluable when planning a trip to Bulgaria.
+Silvia and Ashleigh can maximize your time and plan the best methods of travel within the country.

 The River Yantra cuts through the town of Veliko Tarnovo, picturesquely situated against a backdrop of wooded hills.
 The erstwhile seat of the Second Bulgarian Empire, Veliko Tarnovo rose to fame when two Boliar brothers freed Bulgaria from the Byzantines.
 Bulgaria finally fell to the Ottomans, and when it was finally freed in 1877 it was Tarnovo that became the capital, before it ceded its position to Sofia two years later in 1879.

 Tsarevets fortress has been beautifully restored to reflect its medieval era origins.
 Several churches dot the landscape and the city is home to one of Bulgaria’s finest universities.
 For the young at heart, Veliko Tarnovo is known for its vibrant nightlife.
 Varosha, the old town quarter, has a quaint charm of its own.
 Peel back the layers of history in this ancient Bulgarian capital with Exeter International.

 To experience the best weather and smaller crowds, we highly recommend visiting Veliko Tarnovo between April through June, and September through early November.
 Traveling during these time frames not only helps you avoid the crowds during the summer months, but also helps you avoid the summer heat.

 Late September to early November is a quieter time to visit as well.
 Many of the smaller villages in the mountains start to shut down in November as the country moves into winter.